Antoine Griezmann: 2021–2023: Initial loan and La Liga's top assist provider

-2023–present: All-time Atlético top goalscorer
+2023–2026: All-time Atlético top goalscorer

 On 19 December 2023, Griezmann scored twice in a 3–3 draw with Getafe in La Liga.
 The strikes took him to 173 goals for Atlético Madrid, equalling the record held by club legend Luis Aragonés.
 On 10 January 2024, he became Atlético's all-time leading scorer with a goal against Real Madrid at the Al-Awwal Park in the 2023–24 Supercopa de España.
 Later that year, on 26 November, he scored a goal in his 100th Champions League match in a 6–0 away victory over Sparta Prague.
 On 29 March 2025, Griezmann overtook Lionel Messi and became the foreign player with the most La Liga appearances, having made his 521st in a match away at Espanyol.
 On 2 June 2025, he extended his contract with the club until 2027.

 On 27 September 2025, he scored his first goal of the 2025–26 season in stoppage time, ending his 22-match scoreless run, as Atlético Madrid defeated rivals Real Madrid 5–2, handing them their worst derby loss since November 1950.
 Three days later, he netted his 200th goal for the club in a 5–1 victory over Eintracht Frankfurt in the Champions League.
+On 17 May 2026, he recorded his 100th assist for the club in a 1–0 victory over Girona during his final home appearance at Metropolitano Stadium.
+He also reached his 500th matches with the club, becoming the fourth player to achieve this feat following Adelardo Rodríguez, Koke and Jan Oblak.
+Griezmann played his final match for Atlético on 24 May, a 5–1 away defeat to Villarreal.